-Ecotricity is a 100% green electricity supplier.
+Ecotricity is a 100 per cent green electricity supplier.
 The world’s first, in fact.

 Founded by Dale Vince, who the media like to call “eco-hippy turned businessman”, in 1996.

 So popular with its customers that it has raised more than £30 million in ecobond issues for further development of its green electricity network, the company built an electric car – the Nemesis (a pretty bad ass name) created an “Electric Highway” through installing electric charging points for vehicles at motorway service stations around the country and is now focused on Green Gas.
 It’s a pretty revolutionary idea – that Ecotricity can make its own gas and put it into the national gas grid.
 And if it goes mainstream, well, there are huge implications, for the UK fracking industry, for one.